RackHD/neighborhood-manager/registry/README.md

 1. Change to a directory where you can clone the source code
 2. `git clone https://github.com/RackHD/neighborhood-manager.git`
 3. `cd registry`
-4. `make run` (Note that this will take some time when running for the first time.
+4. `make run-reg` (Note that this will take some time when running for the first time.
 Docker has to pull several images from the internet.
-If any of the downloads fail, simply re-do the `make run` command)
+If any of the downloads fail, simply re-do the `make run-reg` command)

 ### Interacting with the environment
 You now have four docker containers running: